DimitriPalmer22/Relapse-Code-Documentation/_temp/Winter Break/12-19 To-Do List.md

 - [x] Bullet trail code
 - [ ] Slide down slopes
 - [ ] Variable jump height
-- [ ] Fix the wall running (only the left and right rays detect if the player is wall running or not right now)
+- [ ] Fix the wall running
+	- [ ] only the left and right rays detect if the player is wall running or not right now
+	- [ ] Make wall-running less sensit
 - [ ] Support for different types of tooltips (they'll use different prefabs)
 	- [ ] Objective
 		- [ ] New Objective